 However, personalized products do not need to be complex and complicated to still be easily customizable for each consumer.
-In fact, there are plenty of great business ideas that allow you to offer personalized products that don’t require lots of data analysis.
+In fact, there are plenty of great business ideas that allow you to offer personalized products, such as promoting t-shirt business, that don’t require lots of data analysis.

 Allowing your customers to personally design and create their products is one way to offer personalization.
 For example, you could have an online t-shirt printing business that allows buyers to create their own personal designs or upload images.
 This type of business model operates as an on-demand service, which also reduces overhead as every item is created as needed.
 This eliminates the cost of extra inventory and unsold products.

 There are plenty of other on-demand customizable products that you can offer, such as personalized calendars, phone cases, baseball caps, coffee cups, and so on.
 This type of service can also help you break into various niche audiences that want to create one-of-a-kind products they cannot find anywhere else.

 If your online store has a wide array of product offerings, one of the best ways to make sure that the customer experience is more personalized (and less overwhelming) is to offer tailor-made recommendations.
 Personalizing product recommendations can have a positive impact on your conversion rates.